Jill L. Caviglia-Harris

 My research is focused on understanding the tradeoffs that exist between development and deforestation in the Brazilian Amazon.
-My approach includes the collection and analysis of survey, geographical information systems (GIS), and remote sensing data at the household level to create a longitudinal data that can be used to investigate multiple issues as they relate to welfare, poverty and land cover/land use trajectories over time.
-A second dimension of my research includes an investigation of teaching approaches and program assessment.
+My approach includes the collection and analysis of survey, geographical information systems (GIS), and remote sensing data to investigate multiple issues as they relate to welfare, poverty and land cover/land use trajectories over time.
+A second dimension of my research includes an investigation of teaching approaches and methods to improve student achievement.
 See my curriuclum vita and short bio for additional information.

 I am currently involved in the project "Living with Deforestation: Analyzing Transformations in Welfare and Land Use on an Old Amazonian Frontier," NSF Project SES-0752936 (2008-2012)" This collaborative research project directed with Erin Sills, Department of Forestry and Natural Resources, North Carolina State University, and Dar Roberts, Geography Department, University of California, Santa Barbara includes the establishment of a spatially referenced four-period panel.